if-dungeon/I7-Zork/README.md

 # Zork
-The pre-Infocom classic, rewritten in Inform 7 for the latest Inform compiler.
+The pre-Infocom classic, rewritten in the latest version of Inform 7.